How-to guide

 How to Track Your Writing Without Spreadsheets.

 Spreadsheets are powerful.
 You can customize everything, build complex formulas, and own your data completely.
-But here's the problem: most writers stop using them after two weeks because updating a spreadsheet feels like work.
+Most writers quit their spreadsheet within two weeks.
+Not because spreadsheets are bad, but because updating one feels like a second job.

 Published September 22, 2025